Fiserv

 Program Administrator

-• Uses the product on her desktop computer for roughly 4 - 8 hours a day as a core part of her job.
+• Uses our product on her desktop computer for roughly 4 - 8 hours a day.

 Pain points